LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Skeleton.rst

    tolerance and a vector of absolute tolerances, respectively.
 Alternatively, call :c:func:`ARKStepWFtolerances()` to specify a function which sets directly the weights used in evaluating WRMS vector norms.
-See section :numref:`Usage.ARKStep.Tolerances` for details.
+See :numref:`ARKODE.Usage.ARKStep.Tolerances` for details.

    If a problem with non-identity mass matrix is used, and the solution units differ considerably from the equation units,